Living at Loyola gives you instant access to a close community of students who enjoy a relaxed, but vibrant campus environment.

 Like all Concordia residences, Hingston and JR are co-ed, meaning people of all genders share common living areas.

 In the HA and HB building, each floor has a kitchenette with microwave, toaster, coffeemaker and kettle; laundry facilities; a lounge with cable television; and a games room with a pool table.

 Hingston and JR residents take part in a mandatory meal plan, with many places to eat on campus, including the Buzz Dining Hall.

 model by Rune Carlson

-You'll have your own room, whether you're in HA, HB or JR. Standard rooms typically have a single bed.
+You'll have your own room, with the option for shared double rooms in HA.
+Standard rooms typically have a single bed.
 Large rooms in HB and all rooms in JR have a double bed.

-In most cases, you'll share bathroom facilities with two other people, unless you're in JR, where all rooms have their own private washroom.
+In most cases, you'll share bathroom facilities with other people on your floor, unless you're in JR, where all rooms have their own private washroom.

 With roots going back to the 19th century, the campus is known for next-generation research facilities like the Applied Science Hub.
 Loyola is also home to our journalism and communications students, and our varsity athletes.